zonemaster/zonemaster-gui/docs/Configuration.md

 The supported configuration items are the following.

 * `"apiEndpoint"`: The URL to use to contact the API, default `"/api"`.
+  It could be either a full URL to use an API endpoint not located on the same origin as the one serving the GUI or just a path, like the default value, when both the API and GUI are served from the same origin.
 * `"defaultLanguage"`: The default language of the GUI, defined as a two letters code, default `"en"`.
 The value must be one of the languages listed in `"enabledLanguages"`.
 * `"enabledLanguages"`: An array of the languages enabled in the GUI, default `[ "da", "en", "fi", "fr", "nb", "sv" ]`.
 * `"contactAddress"`: The contact email address displayed in the footer, default